StoneStepsInc/fit/README.md

   * `Changed`

-    This file was found in the database and its new checksum does not match that of the database record, the current file modification time is the same as the one in the database record.
+    This file was found in the database and its new checksum did not match that of the database record, but the file modification time is the same as the one in the database record.

     This means that the file changed outside of the usual file editing applications, which typically update file modification